-Large companies pay tax in instalments.
+Large and very large companies pay corporation tax in instalments.

 Large companies are broadly those with taxable profits of at least £1.5 million and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
 The £1.5 million threshold is reduced pro rata for '51% related group companies' and for accounting periods of less than 12 months.
 The £10,000 is also reduced proportionately for shorter accounting periods.